 Structure of the article:

-The manuscript should include following sections: 1) title page; 2) Abstract; 3) keywords and abbreviated title 4) Review text (possible division into subsections); 5) Information about the conflict of interest and funding sources; 4) Aknowledgements; 5) References 6) Information about the authors
+The manuscript should include following sections: 1) Metadata 2) Review text (possible division into subsections); 3) Information about the conflict of interest and funding sources; 4) Aknowledgements; 5) References 6) Information about the authors

 The average volume of the article should be 1500-3000 characters.
 The number of references in the bibliography – not more than 50.
 Illustrative material presence is welcome.